EncodePanda/bp-getting-acquainted-with-lens/chapters/0_Introduction.md

 contact oli
 }}}

-This can even look nicer if we use `&` operator from `Data.Function`
+This can even look nicer if we use `&` operator from `Data.Function`:

 {{{ghci session1